alephium/www/src/content/news/alephium-alph-is-now-live-on-emcd/index.md

 ---
 title: Alephium ($ALPH) is Now Live on EMCD
-description: "Alephium ($ALPH) has now been listed on EMCD.io, one of the world's leading cryptocurrency exchanges and mining pools. "
+description: Alephium ($ALPH) has now been listed on EMCD.io, a crypto ecosystem based on one of the world’s top 10 mining pools.
-seoDescription: Alephium ($ALPH) has now been listed on EMCD, one of the world's leading cryptocurrency exchanges and mining pools.
-Find ALPH in their mobile mining wallet.
+seoDescription: "Important Listing: Alephium ($ALPH) has now been listed on EMCD, a crypto ecosystem based on one of the world’s top 10 mining pools. "
 date: 1905-09-25T17:00:00.000Z
+spotlight: true
 featuredImage: emcdlisting.png
 ---
-Alephium ($ALPH) has now been listed on [EMCD](http://www.emcd.io), one of the world's **leading crypto exchanges and mining pools**.
+Alephium ($ALPH) has now been listed on [EMCD](http://www.emcd.io), a crypto ecosystem based on **one of the world’s top 10 mining pools**.

 On the road to launching our Core dApp and ALPH staking, this partnership marks another step forward in Alephium’s mission to bring the power of secure, scalable, and sustainable Proof-of-Work to a much wider audience.